 - Cool compress the bitten site.
 You can soak a towel or clean cloth into cold water, or you can make an ice compress by putting some ice cubes in the cloth and apply it to the wound.

 - Stop any activity immediately and limit the movements.
 If available, use a splinting to immobilize the bitten area.
-But do not make it too tight, it may affects the blood circulation.
+But do not make it too tight, it may affect the blood circulation.

 - Do not move a lot, try to stay still.
 Moving around will make venom spread faster.